Corresation/GGLGuide/general_advice.md

 - **Fix:** Bots take 50-100M steps to start scoring consistently
 - **Fix:** Be patient.
 Training is slow.

-### Copying reward weights from someone else's bot without understanding them.
+### Copying reward weights from someone else's bot without understanding them
 - **Problem:** You see a 1v1 bot with `VelocityBallToGoalReward` at 10.0 and copy it.
 - **Fix:** Weights are context-dependent.
 Start with proven defaults, adjust slowly.
 - **Fix:** Understand what each reward does before changing weights.